drand/website/docs/operator/deploy.md

 drand generate-keypair drand.example.com
 ```

 The address must be reachable over a TLS connection directly, or via a reverse proxy setup.
 If you need a non-secured channel, you can pass the `--tls-disable` flag, although this is not recommended.
-Disabling TLS should only really be done when running a [local deployment](/operator/local-deploy/).
+Disabling TLS should only really be done when running a development or test deployment.

 The default location for your keys is `/home/<USERNAME>/.drand`.
 You can specify where you want the keys to be saved by using the `--folder` flag: